uudashr/go-future/README.md

 Future API in Golang.
 It give flexibility to the user to use both sync and async way to get the result.

-The API is too generic.
+The API is not type specific.
 It use `type Value interface{}`, as we know `interface{}` says nothing.
 You can use this API or create specific implementation for each data type.

 ## Usage